What is HDR TV? High Dynamic Range explained

 Related: How to find 4K HDR content on Netflix and Amazon

 UHD Blu-rays are now officially available in both the US and UK.
-All of the titles currently available come boasting the HDR logo, meaning if you have an HDR-ready TV and UHD Blu-ray player, such as the Panasonic DMP-UB900 or Samsung UBD-K8500, you'll be able to watch these films in HDR.
+All of the titles currently available come boasting the HDR logo, meaning if you have an HDR-ready TV and UHD Blu-ray player, such as the Panasonic DMP-UB900 or Oppo UDP-203, you'll be able to watch these films in HDR.

 If you're looking to buy an Ultra HD Blu-ray player, one of the best options is the Xbox One S games console, which has a player built-in.
 It's one of the cheapest players currently available, and of course also plays all the latest games on the console.